 - CARDHOLDER FRAUD OR DISPUTE: Complete the Logix Cardholder Dispute Statement if you detect unauthorized transactions or have billing, delivery, damaged merchandise or other merchant-related disputes associated with your ATM, Debit Card or Credit Card.

 - ONLINE FRAUD: If you suspect that your Logix ATM card, debit card, credit card, or deposit account information may have been, or could be compromised, contact us and we’ll advise you on the necessary steps to take to protect your accounts and personal information.
 If you have been victimized, you can also file a report with the FBI’s Internet Crime Complaint Center (“IC3”).

-- IDENTITY THEFT: Complete the Declaration of Identity Theft form.
+- IDENTITY THEFT: Complete the Identity Theft Victim’s Complaint and Affidavit.
 See below for additional steps to take if you are a victimized by an identity thief.

 Reporting Identity TheftIf you or someone you know has become a victim of identity theft, there are additional actions that may be appropriate depending on the circumstances:

 - Contact the police to file a report.
 Make sure you get the police report number and information on how to reach the investigator.
 Give this information to all the companies you contact to get your credit cleared up after the crime.